hnakae/wp-nextjs-monorepo/README.md

 This is a monorepo containing a Next.js frontend application and a Dockerized WordPress backend, designed to demonstrate how to build a decoupled WordPress site using GraphQL.

+## docker

+Recommended Workflow

+  Here's how you should think about using these
+  commands:

+   * For daily development: When you're done working for the day or just want to shut things down temporarily to free up system resources, use:
+   1     docker compose stop
+      This is the command you should use most often.

+   * When you need a fresh start: You should only use docker compose down when:
+       * You have changed your docker-compose.yml file (e.g., added a new port mapping).
+       * You have changed a Dockerfile and need to rebuild an image (e.g., docker compose up --build).
+       * Something is acting strangely and you want to reset the containers to a pristine state.

 ## Info

 *   **Next.js Frontend**: Accessible at `http://localhost:3001` (or `http://localhost:3000` if port 3001 is not available).